AxaFrance/webengine-dotnet/src/AxaFrance.WebEngine.Doc/tutorials/linear-script-cs.md

 ### Step 3: Observe SUT and identify UI Elements

-Observing system under test via Developer tools provided with browser.
+Observing system under test from Developer tools provided with browser.
 Here in our tutorial, we will operate 3 elements, to benefits the advantages from the Framework, we will put these 3 elements into a `PageModel`.

 ![Step 3 UI Elements](../images/ls-step3-uielements.png)